-Engine coolant temperature gauge

-Indicates the temperature of the engine coolant.
-At normal operating temperature, the needle remains within the normal area (the area between the "H" and "C").
+Engine coolant temperature gauge: Indicates engine coolant temperature.
+At normal operating temperature, the needle will be in the normal range (between "H" and "C").
 If it enters the red section, the engine is overheating.
-Stop the vehicle as soon as safely possible, switch off the engine immediately and let the engine cool.
-Refer to $Engine\ coolant$ in the $Maintenance\ and\ specifications\ chapter.$
+Stop the vehicle as soon as safely possible, switch off the engine and let the engine cool.

 Never remove the coolant reservoir cap while the engine is running or hot.
-Steam and scalding liquid from a hot cooling system can burn you badly.